-Since 90% of Kauai is inaccessible by road, hiking is a great way to see the island's natural splendour first-hand.
+Since 90% of Kauai is inaccessible by road, hiking is a great way to see the island's natural splendor first-hand.
 There are numerous trails to explore, but the most famous hike on Kauai is the challenging 17.7-kilometre Kalalau trail along the Napali Coast.
 Beginning at the end of the road at Kee Beach, most people hike in and stay at least one night before returning.
 Others limit their hike to the first three kilometres or so, which leads to Hanakapiai Beach.
 Either way, you’ll be treated to amazing views of Kauai’s North Shore.
 Permits are required for camping and day hikes past Hanakapiai Valley in the park and may be obtained through the Hawaii State Parks Division.

-Always hike safely and be sure to take advantage of all safety tips and guidelines.
+Always hike safely and make sure to take advantage of all safety tips and guidelines.
 Maps are available through the Department of Land and Natural Resources and the Division of State Parks.
 When hiking on Kauai, be sure to be prepared with these essentials:

 - Good hiking shoes with tread

 - Light pants to keep cool or shorts (but beware that you may get scratches from branches)